Fred Phelps, Sr.Evangelist

 Born: 13 November 1929

 Died: 20 March 2014

 Birthplace: Meridian, Mississippi

-Best known as: The patriarch of the Westboro Baptist Church
+The founder of the Westboro Baptist Church

 Information Please® Database, © 2007 Pearson Education, Inc. All rights reserved.